prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 There is no intrinsic requirement to morph images for prediction.
 However, we find that homogenized images perform better than non-homogenized images.
 Image homogenization occurs through convenience libraries in Python and JavaScript.
 For prediction, the Web client captures 3 images, morphs and homogenizes the lighting and contrast once, and discards the original images.

-### FACE, FACE+MASK, AND FINGERPRINT EMBEDDING DNNs
+### FACE, FACE+MASK, FINGERPRINT and VOICE EMBEDDING DNNs
 * <b>FHE transforms the biometric input image </b>to a distance measurable 1-way encryption (embedding, or vector encryption) consisting of a two-dimensional positional array of 128 floating-point numbers
-* <b>Maintains full accuracy</b> through real-world boundary conditions including poor lighting; inconsistent camera positioning; expression; image rotation of up to 22.5°; variable distance; focus impacted by blur and movement; occlusions of 20-30% including facial hair, glasses, scars, makeup, colored lenses and filters, and abrasions; and B/W and grayscale images.
+* <b>Face, Face+Mask, and Fingerprint maintain full accuracy</b> through real-world boundary conditions including poor lighting; inconsistent camera positioning; expression; image rotation of up to 22.5°; variable distance; focus impacted by blur and movement; occlusions of 20-30% including facial hair, glasses, scars, makeup, colored lenses and filters, and abrasions; and B/W and grayscale images.
 * Produces (output) FHE payload in < 100ms
 * MobileNetV2 architecture, 1.3MB for Face and 900kB for Fingerprint
+* FHE transforms one 2-dimensional array of frequencies (input) to a 4kB, 2-dimensional positional array of 128 floating-point numbers (Cosine-measurable embedding)
+* Produces FHE payload in < 100ms
+* MobileNetV2 architecture, 3.5MB

 The Face, Face+Mask, and Fingerprint Embedding DNNs FHE transform the biometric input image to a distance measurable 1-way encryption (embedding, or vector encryption) consisting of a two-dimensional positional array of 128 floating-point numbers.

-The Face, Face+Mask, and Fingerprint Embedding DNNs maintain full accuracy through real-world boundary conditions including poor lighting; inconsistent camera positioning; expression; image rotation of up to 22.5°; variable distance; focus impacted by blur and movement; occlusions of 20-30% including facial hair, glasses, scars, makeup, colored lenses and filters, and abrasions; and B/W and grayscale images.
-The embedding DNNs use the MobileNetV2 architecture and output a 1-way encrypted payload in <100ms.
+The Voice Embedding DNN accepts input of one 2-dimensional array of frequencies, FHE transforms the input to a 4kB, 2-dimensional positional array of 128 floating-point numbers (Cosine-measurable embedding, or 1-way vector encryption), and then deletes the original biometric.

 ### VOICE (SPEAKER) IDENTIFICATION
 ![Voice recognition workflow](https://github.com/openinfer/PrivateIdentity/blob/master/images/Workflow%20-%20Voice.png)